CKY crew

-The Camp Kill Yourself crew (referred to as the CKY crew) was a group of friends and relatives centered around television personality and skateboarder Bam Margera, many of whom are from or located in and around West Chester, Pennsylvania.
+The Camp Kill Yourself crew (referred to as the CKY crew) was a group of friends and relatives centered on television personality and skateboarder Bam Margera, many of whom are from or located in and around West Chester, Pennsylvania.
 The crew was active from Landspeed presents: CKY (1999) to Minghags: The Movie (2009).
 Some members of the crew were skateboarders, while others were involved either on-camera or behind-the-scenes in Margera's various projects such as the CKY videos, Jackass, Viva La Bam, Haggard: The Movie, Bam's Unholy Union, Minghags: The Movie, and Radio Bam.

 The CKY crew was closely linked to the band CKY, which features Bam's brother Jess Margera on drums.
-Music by the band was often featured in video projects members of the crew were involved with.
+Music by the band was often featured in video projects that members of the crew were involved with.